Eramismus/CommunityDRSims/README.md

 2. Analyse all cases together and generate plots and csvs for communication with analyser_drcases.py and analyser_ref.py

 To save space only results for January are in the folder.

+Final note: the code is poorly commented and it is currently in as it was written "on the fly".
+For any questions, just contact the author, Eramismus.

 #Thesis